-The secondary school comprises Grades 6 to 12.
-Grade 6 to 8 is termed 'Middle School' for pastoral purposes while Grade 9 to 12 is termed 'High School.'
-Each grade is divided into two teaching units named homerooms and indicated by the initial of the homeroom advisor's last name (e.g., 12S is Mr. Schaff's homeroom group).
-The schedule is organized on a 10-day cycle with a Week A and Week B. The secondary school is housed in the 'Han' building for all academic activities other than Design, Visual Art and PE.
+The secondary school includes Grades 6 to 12.
+Grades 6 to 8 are referred to as "Middle School," while Grades 9 to 12 are "High School."
+Each grade consists of two homerooms, identified by the initial of the homeroom advisor's last name (e.g., 12S is Mr. Schaff's homeroom).
+The school operates on a 10-day cycle, alternating between Week A and Week B. All academic activities, except for Design, Visual Art, and PE, take place in the Han building.

-IST is a fully authorized IB-MYP and IB DP school and has successfully implemented these highly regarded international school progammes for secondary students since August 2001.
-The Secondary School is headed by the Secondary Principal who is supported by the IB MYP and IB Diploma Coordinators, and by the various subject chairs.
+IST has been an authorized IB-MYP and IB DP school since August 2001, successfully implementing these esteemed international programmes.
+The Secondary Principal oversees the school, supported by the IB MYP and Diploma Coordinators and various subject chairs.